Stray bullet

 A stray bullet is a bullet that, after being fired from a gun, hits an unintended target.
 Such a shooting accident may occur due to missing a target when hunting or sport-shooting or celebrating weddings, as a result of accidental/negligent discharges, or during crossfire or celebratory gunfire.

-In the Philippines, incidents involving the stray bullet (Filipino: Ligaw na Bala) rose during the New Year revelry.
-The Philippine National Police was reportedly recorded 52 stray bullet incidents during the monitoring between December 16, 2015 and January 5, 2016, of which 42 victims were injured.
+In the Philippines, incidents involving stray bullets (Filipino: Ligaw na Bala) rose during the New Year revelry.
+The Philippine National Police reportedly recorded 52 stray bullet incidents during between December 16, 2015 and January 5, 2016, in which 42 victims were injured.
 In Latin America, a UN report found 741 cases between 2014 and 2015, with the 3 leading countries being Brazil (197 cases), Mexico (116 cases) and Colombia (101 cases).